 Originating in England back in the 1800’s, the Manchester Terrier served as an excellent hunter and eager companion.
-This breed was known for hunting vermin and rabbits that infested the area of Manchester, and would even work at nearby inns and farms when needed.
+This breed was known for hunting vermin and small animals that infested the area of Manchester, and would even work at nearby inns and farms when needed.

-Throughout the 1800’s, the Manchester Terrier was a popular breed throughout England.
+Throughout the 1800’s, the standard Manchester Terrier was a popular dog breed throughout England.
 However, just like with most breeds, they suffered a huge hit during WWI and almost became extinct.
-Luckily, several supporters of the Manchester Terrier were able to revive these spunky little canines, which is the reason they are still around today, along with similar but separate breeds.
+Luckily, several supporters of the Manchester Terrier were able to revive these spunky little canines, which is why they are still around today, along with similar but separate breeds.

-High-spirited and sociable, the Manchester Terrier is a lively dog that showcases all the same personality traits as their close terrier cousins.
+High-spirited and sociable, the Manchester Terrier dogs are lively and showcase all the same personality traits as their close terrier cousins.
 They are smart yet alert, able to serve as a great watchdog and protector of the family if an opportunity arises.

 They also crave companionship from their owners, and if they don’t get enough attention from them, they may develop separation anxiety or depression.
 All in all, as long as the Manchester Terrier is properly trained, socialized, and receives the attention they think they deserve, they can be a devoted and well-behaved companion for years to come.